MSunbulee/msunbul.github.io/index.md

 ---

 ## Research Focus
-I work on safe motion for autonomous systems by integrating motion planning, state estimation, and control to maintain safety constraints under uncertainty.
-Robots operating near people and assets must stay safe while meeting objectives despite disturbances and partial observability.
-My approach combines constraint-aware planning with adaptive, robust control and real-time workspace updates, validated from simulation to hardware using metrics such as constraint-violation rate, tracking error, and control-loop latency.
+I study safe motion for autonomous systems by integrating motion planning, state estimation, and control.
+My focus is on maintaining safety constraints under uncertainty through constraint-aware planning and adaptive, robust control.
+I validate these systems from simulation to hardware using metrics such as constraint-violation rate, tracking error, and control-loop latency.

 ---
 ## Selected Paper